4 Tips for Better Pipetting

 3. The ergonomic design of products.
-This refers to the degree of comfort and handle-ability during use.
+This refers to the degree of comfort and handleability during use.

 The scientists use the pipette as a precision instrument that removes a small amount of liquid.
 The following tips may help you to have a big impact on your results.

 Second, the immersion angle of your pipette tip in the sample should be as near to vertical as possible.
-It’s proved that a more horizontal angle leads more liquid drawing into the tip, which can make aspiration inaccurate.
+It’s proved that a more horizontal angle leads to more liquid drawing into the tip, which can make aspiration inaccurate.

-Last, always rinse a new tip at least two times with the liquid which is going to be used before you use the pipette.
+Last, always rinse a new tip at least two times with the liquid that is going to be used before you use the pipette.
 And try to keep a consistent rhythm of pipetting from sample to sample.